Spherical Principal Curves: Enhancement of Principal Circle for Initialization

-In literature, there exists an attempt by Jung et al. (2011) that generalizes PGA to a circle on a sphere.
-The circle on the sphere that minimizes a reconstruction error is called \textit{principal circle}, where the reconstruction error is defined as the total sum of squares of geodesic distances between curve and data.
-Jung et al. (2011) used a doubly iterated algorithm that finds the principal circle after projecting the data onto the tangent space by using the log map.
-However, this approach suffers from two problems.
-First, using the tangent approximation in minimizing the distance causes numerical errors.
-In the case that data points are located far away from the mean, the numerical errors increase considerably because there is no local isometry between the sphere and its tangent plane from the \textit{Gauss's Theorema Egregium}.
-For instance, the left panel in Figure~\ref{fig2} shows simulated data distributed in the range of longitudes from 0.7 to 0.8, where the underlying structure is a great circle.
-Suppose that the intrinsic mean of the dataset is $(0,0,1)$.
-It means that even if the structure is a circle, data points are mainly concentrated on around the north pole, which looks like an inhomogeneous great circle.
-The middle panel shows projected points of the dataset onto the tangent plane at $(0,0,1)$.
-Although the data points around the south pole are dense, they become somewhat scattered after mapping onto the plane, as shown in the middle panel, which causes numerical errors (non-isometricity).
-Secondly, owing to a topological difference between sphere and plane, the existence of principal circles in the plane is not guaranteed.
-Even though the sphere is compact, the tangent plane is not compact, merely open.
-From the compactness of the sphere, the least square circle always exists regardless of the data structure; however, it does not work in the plane.
-In the right panel of Figure~\ref{fig2}, the blue dotted points are the projected ones onto the plane, which form a non-periodic line.
-Because a small arc of a big circle looks like a line, there are infinitely many circles that minimize the reconstruction error to be sufficiently close to 0.
-Hence, the least square circle does not exist in this case.
+In the literature, there is an attempt by \cite{Jung2011} that generalizes the PGA to a circle on $S^2$.
+The circle on $S^2$ that minimizes a reconstruction error is called \textit{principal circle}, where the reconstruction error is defined as the total sum of squares of the geodesic distance between the curve and the data. \cite{Jung2011} used a double iteration algorithm that uses the log map to project the data into the tangent space and then finds the principal circle.
+However, this approach has two problems.
+First, using the tangent approximation when minimizing the distance may causes numerical errors.
+If the data points are located away from the mean, the numerical errors may increase because there is no local isometry between the sphere and its tangent plane according to the \textit{Gauss's Theorema Egregium} (see p.
+363-370 of \cite{Boothby} or Ch 8 of \cite{Tu} for details).
+Second, due to the topological difference between the sphere and the plane, the existence of principal circles in the tangent plane is not guaranteed.
+For example, \Cref{fig:inhomo} shows simulated data, where the underlying structure is a great circle, and the intrinsic mean is the North Pole $(0,\, 0,\, 1)$, where the data points are mostly concentrated around the North Pole.
+From the compactness of the sphere, the least-squares circle always exists regardless of the data structure.
+It is an advantage of the intrinsic approaches.
+On the other hand, the least-squares circle does not exist if the data points projected onto the tangent space at their intrinsic mean are collinear, as shown in the middle and right panels of \Cref{fig:inhomo}.
+It coincides that several circle fitting procedures in a plane, such as \cite{Kasa} and \cite{Coope}, fail when the data points are collinear, as noted in \cite{Umbach}.
+Moreover in this case, the (tangent) plane cannot consider the periodicity of the data, as opposed to the left panel of \Cref{fig:inhomo}.
+Ignoring the periodic structure of data, as noted in \cite{Eltzner}, may reduces the efficiency of a method.